 Multi-Vehicle Collisions Leading to Rollovers

 Some rollover accidents happen because of multi-vehicle collisions.
-When an SUV is hit from the side or rear, the force can cause it to tip over.
+When a vehicle is hit from the side or rear, the force can cause it to tip over.
 This is especially common in high-speed crashes or when larger vehicles, like trucks, are involved.

-The impact shifts the SUV’s weight during a collision, making it lose balance and roll.
+The impact of the collision shifts the vehicle’s weight, making it lose balance and roll.
 These accidents frequently lead to very serious injuries or fatal traffic accidents for the driver and passengers.

-Multi-vehicle crashes are complex, and determining the at-fault party can be difficult.
+Multi-vehicle crashes are complicated, and determining the at-fault party can be difficult.
 Collecting relevant evidence, such as witness statements and police reports, helps clarify who is responsible for the accident.

 Rollover accidents often cause serious and life-changing injuries.
 Victims of vehicle rollover accidents face both physical harm and emotional trauma.
 A few of the most common injuries seen in these crashes include: